 Currently, we offer the following services to our community.

-A self-help resource packed with top tips, tools, and advice for how to look after your mental health.
+Our self-help resource is packed with top tips, tools, and advice for how to look after your mental health.

-An online learning platform with over a year’s worth of curriculum for young people ages 4 to 18 – suitable for use in schools and after-school clubs.
+Our online learning platform features over a year’s worth of curriculum for young people ages 4 to 18 – suitable for use in schools and after-school clubs.

 Live workshops and assemblies